bkleinen/bkleinen.github.io/classes/ws2020/info3/continuous_assessment/index.md

 Each Assignment will be graded using [stars](/studies/grading/guideline/#star-gradings-for-exercises), with 4 stars equaling 5P, multiplied by 2 or 3 for CA4-6.
 Sum: 50 Points, 55 with Bonus.
 50 Points count as 50 or 100 % depending on your option.

+You may and should communicate about your work on the assignments, but the work needs to be individual work ultimately.
+The combination of assigment, topic area and application projects give a wide variety of individual combinations.
+Especially if you are in a study group I advise you to **not** choose the same combination, because your work will be hard to differentiate.
+If I find reports that are too similar, they will not be awarded any points.
+Apart from that, I encourage you to share, discuss and review your work.
+If you want to protect yourself, you might want to exchange your work in a way that proofs original authorship, e.g. the wiki or github.

 ## Topic Areas

 These are possible Topic Areas.